ContainerSolutions/runbooks/content/posts/networking/dns-lookup-failure.md

 To determine the answer to the above, follow the instructions below:

-- If the DNSSIPA matches: 127.0.0.x, where x is any number between 0 and 255, then your DNS server is running locally.
+- If the DNSSIPA matches: `127.0.0.x`, where `x` is any number between `0` and `255`, then your DNS server is running locally.
 Proceed to [Find local DNS server](#step-5)

-- If your DNSSIPA is in any of the following ranges: ''10.0.0.0-10.255.255.255'', ''172.16.0.0-172.31.255.255'', or ''192.168.0.0-192.168.255.255'', then your DNSSIPA is pointed to a local network.
+- If your DNSSIPA is in any of the following ranges: `10.0.0.0-10.255.255.255`, `172.16.0.0-172.31.255.255`, or `192.168.0.0-192.168.255.255`, then your DNSSIPA is pointed to a local network.
 Otherwise, it's likely to be pointed at an internet address.
-If you're still unsure run: ''dig +short @8.8.8.8 -x DNSSIPA'', where DNSSIPA should be replaced with the actual IP address.
+If you're still unsure run: `dig +short @8.8.8.8 -x DNSSIPA`, where DNSSIPA should be replaced with the actual IP address.
 If the output is empty then the IPA is pointed to your local network.
 If it is not empty, then it is pointed to the internet.

 - If your DNSSIPA is pointed at the internet, then proceed to the solution [here]({{< relref "dns-lookup-delay.md#solution-a" >}}).
 If that solution does not resolve, continue.